lindig/filing-labels/README.md

 # Print Filing Labels

-This is a small PostScript program that prints filinig labels 58mm x 18mm arranged in a table of 3 by 15 labels per DIN A4 page.
+This is a small PostScript program that prints filing labels 58mm x 18mm arranged in a table of 3 by 15 labels per DIN A4 page.
 Each label is printed with two numbers like in "17-1234" where the second number is a sequence number.